Exercise and Nutrition Sciences

 This course provides an introduction to the basic concepts of environmental sustainability and conservation in food production.
 A brief history of this issue is followed by an examination of population needs and the management of water, agricultural practices, animal husbandry, fertilizer use, and land management.
 Global warming, genetically modified plant and animal organisms (GMOs), and carbon footprint/fossil fuel use, are also considered.
 The demographic and geo-political features of North American populations (urban, suburban, rural) contextualize comparisons of conventional food production practices and sustainable practices, around the world.
 (Formerly 7760:200)

-NUTR:228 Introduction to Medical Nutrition Therapy (3 Credits)
+NUTR 228 Introduction to Medical Nutrition Therapy (3 Units)

-Prerequisites: NUTR 133, CHEM 110, CHEM 111, CHEM 112, and CHEM 113.
+Prerequisites: NUTR 133, CHEM 114, and CHEM 115.
 Introduction to Medical Nutrition Therapy will review basic metabolic and pathological conditions with emphasis on medical nutrition therapy strategies.
 (Formerly 7760:228)

 Prerequisites: NUTR 133, NUTR 120, CHEM 114, and CHEM 115.
 Corequisite: NUTR 251.
 Study of the chemical and physical structure of food.
 Scientific and aesthetic principles involved in the selection, storage and preparation of foods.
 (Formerly 7760:250)